-49 I consider the aquaculture activities proposed for the area of coastal permit U120642 will exclude some of the customary fishing methods that may be used in the area.
+48 I consider the aquaculture activities proposed for the area of coastal permit U150785 will exclude some of the customary fishing methods that may be used in the area.

-50 Of the customary fishing methods likely to occur in the coastal permit area, it is likely that longlining, set netting, trolling and drift fishing would be excluded.
+49 Of the customary fishing methods likely to occur in the coastal permit area, it is likely that longlining, set netting, trolling and drift fishing would be excluded.
 As noted, anecdotal information from recreational fishers suggests that spaces between longlines of mussel farms in the Sounds are too narrow for set netting, longlining and trolling without risk of entanglement.
 I therefore consider use of these methods by customary fishers would also be prevented.
 As noted, I also consider that drift fishing is unlikely to occur within marine farms because of risk of entanglement.

-51 I do not consider that stationary rod/line fishing or diving by customary fishers would be excluded from the site.
+50 I do not consider that stationary rod/line fishing or diving by customary fishers would be excluded from the site.
+Furthermore, I consider that relinquishing some of the existing marine farm area inshore will mitigate exclusion effects on some methods which are often used near the shore.